 Perhaps the most compelling reason to come in summer is the deals—during these off-season months, you'll find cheap hotel rooms, cheap meals, and the space to enjoy them.

 Not surprisingly, Santa Barbara's beaches are many and varied.
 Head to One Thousand Steps Beach at the end of Santa Cruz Boulevard.
 Don't worry—there are fewer than a thousand steps, and at the bottom you'll find a quiet stretch of beach.
-Butterfly Beach is said to have one of the best sunsets in the area, Goleta Beach is loved by locals, and Arroyo Burro Beach County Park is a white sandy gem where you can try surfing.
+Butterfly Beach is said to have one of the best sunsets in the area, East Beach is easiily accessible from the downtown area and host to great mountain views, and Arroyo Burro Beach County Park, known to locals as Hendry's, is a white sandy gem where you can try surfing.

 In addition to its reputation as a classy, upscale spot, Santa Barbara embraces its grungier side, too—hip eateries, wineries, and stores have popped up in an industrial area formerly known as the Funk Zone.
-Check out the Santa Barbara Winery and sample the sandwiches at Metropulos Fine Foods Merchant.
+Check out the Santa Barbara Winery and sample the tacos at Mony's.

 Don't miss hiking along Ithaca's famous gorges.
-Popular options include Buttermilk Falls, Taughannock Falls, and the particularly spectacular Treman State Park.
+Popular options include Buttermilk Falls, Taughannock Falls, and the particularly spectacular Treman State Park (pictured).
 These trails are closed from November to April due to icy conditions, but in the warmer months they offer shady trails, dramatic vistas, and (very chilly!) swimming holes.